 5.4 How we use your data based on our legitimate interests or our legal obligations

-Where ENO has a legitimate (lawful) interest to use your information for particular purposes, or where it has a legal obligation to process it in a certain way, we will use it to:
+Where ENO (or a third party) has a legitimate (lawful) interest to use your information for particular purposes, or where it has a legal obligation to process it in a certain way, we will use it to:

 - profile our audiences and identify the interests of sub-demographics within our audiences by analysing booking patterns and information in the public domain.
 By doing this, we will better understand our audience’s needs and customise what we offer you